BBQ Smoked Meatballs

 This post may contain affiliate links.
 Please read our disclosure policy.

 BBQ Smoked Meatballs are tender, juicy meatballs that are smoked on your Traeger!
 Fire up your electric smoker and make this smoked meatball recipe today.
-They are perfect for dinner, entertaining and more.
+They are perfect for dinner, a game day appetizer, entertaining and more.
 Make a double batch and freeze half of them for an easy freezer meal.
 This is an easy smoker recipe perfect for everyone to try!

-Tender and juicy these BBQ Smoked Meatballs are smoked right on the Traeger.
-This hands off recipe does involved a lot of fuss and can be made in a hour.
+Tender and juicy, these BBQ Smoked Meatballs are smoked right on the Traeger.
+This hands off recipe for BBQ meatballs does not involve a lot of fuss and can be made in a hour.

 Why You’ll Love These Smoked Meatballs!

 - It’s quick!
-That’s right it only takes less than a hour to make them.
+That’s right it only takes less than a hour to make them with minimal prep time.

 - Simple ingredients.
 These are pantry staples that are easy to find.